 Soft plastic straight tail worms are typically the most common drop shot bait because very soft, flexible and have the most action.
 They relatively easy to find and come in a variety of colors and sizes.

 But there are so many more baits you can use for drop shot fishing that you probably never even heard about.
-I wrote the complete report called, Top 10 Drop Shot Fishing Baits You Don’t Know About, where I go into detail what are the best drop shot baits and finally expose all the other baits that pro’s don’t want you to know about.
-Click here to learn more.
+I wrote the complete report detailing the most effected drop shot baits and even the ones you need to absolutely avoid at all costs!
+I went into detail on that and much, much more.

 How to Rig Baits For Drop Shot Fishing.

 “However you choose to rig the bait, make sure it’s not restricted in movement.”